Whole-of-life policies

 - how well the investment fund will perform in the future

-- the policy was suited to their needs
+- whether the policy was suited to their needs

-- you explained how the policy works to the customer, including the fact that reviews would take place, and what the consequences might be
+- whether you explained how the policy works to the customer, including that reviews would take place, and what the consequences might be

 -

 Just because the whole-of-life policy was the most suitable product from your product range doesn’t mean you were right to provide it.
-You can explain to a customer that you simply didn’t have a suitable product to offer.
+You could have explained to the customer that you didn’t have a suitable product for their needs.

-If we’re satisfied that another type of life assurance (for example, term assurance) would have been more suitable, then we might say you should either:
+If we’re satisfied that another type of life cover would have been more suitable, we might tell you to do one of two options:

-- replace the missold policy with the more appropriate one, and refund any excess premiums together with interest and if the whole-of-life plan was cheaper, we’ll usually tell you to reconstruct the plan to the more appropriate one (the customer would then be required to pay the correct premium in future)
+If we ask you to replace the mis-sold policy, you’ll need to refund any excess premiums with interest.
+If the whole-of-life plan was cheaper, we’ll usually tell you to reconstruct the plan to the more appropriate one.
+The customer will then have to start paying the correct, adjusted, premium.

 When term assurance would have been more suitable

-We’re likely to uphold a complaint if we find that, when you sold the policy, you knew that the customer only needed cover for a certain period, for example, until:
+We’re likely to uphold a complaint if we find that, when you sold the policy, you knew that the customer only needed cover, for example, until:

 - the customer's children were of a certain age